Dr. Dolittle (1998 film)

 Dr. Dolittle is a 1998 American fantasy comedy film directed by Betty Thomas, written by Larry Levin and Nat Mauldin, and starring Eddie Murphy in the title role, along with Ossie Davis and Oliver Platt.
 The film is loosely based on the series of children's stories by Hugh Lofting.

-Dr. Dolittle received mixed reviews from critics and was a box-office success, grossing $294 million against a $72 million budget.
+Dr. Dolittle was released by 20th Century Fox on June 26, 1998.
+The film received mixed reviews from critics and was a box-office success, grossing $294.4 million against a $71.5 million budget.

 The film's success generated a theatrical sequel, Dr. Dolittle 2 (2001), and three films released direct to video: Dr. Dolittle 3 (2006), Dr. Dolittle: Tail to the Chief (2008), and Dr. Dolittle: Million Dollar Mutts (2009).